sebastiansam55/uinput-kvm/README.md

 Sometimes clicking with the mouse seems to hang the windows client?
 I'm not sure very intermittent could have been caused by something it was doing in testing/development.
 Might also be related to running in a VM with virtualbox additions enabled.
 Not sure!

+## MacOS client
+Relies on `websockets`, `pynput`.
+These packages can be installed as described above.

+Rough draft.
+MacOS seems to handle modifiers differently as well.
+I'll get around to completing implementation, it will probably be having to hand code a bunch of stuff instead of justing a lookup table.

+The mouse works great, including drag-and-select.
+Keyboard sort of works.
+There is a list of the keys on my (laptop) keyboard that I couldn't easily find translations for.
+Feel free to open a PR/Issue if you know some more about this.

 ## TODO
 Check that mouse stuff is working as expected with regular mice (it seems trackpoint doesn't work great)